DeakDomi123/SoftwareDevelopment/README.md

 nationalize-client
 ==================

-TODO: Write a project description
+TODO: Java class library to estimate the nationality of a person based on a last name.